padogrid/bundle-hazelcast-3n4n5-k8s-oc_helm/README.md

 oc adm policy add-scc-to-user nonroot system:serviceaccount:oc-helm:default
 ```

-:exclamation: Note that depending on the `oc` version, e.g., **v4.5.9**, `oc get scc nonroot -o yaml` may not show the user you added using CLI.
-This is also true for the user added using the editor, which may not be shown in the output of `oc adm policy who-can use scc nonroot`.
+❗️ Note that depending on the `oc` version, e.g., **v4.5.9**, `oc get scc nonroot -o yaml` may not show the user you added using CLI.
+This is also true for the user added using the editor, which may not show in the output of `oc adm policy who-can use scc nonroot`.

 ## 4. Launch Hazelcast